4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Access to historical data – All your old data will still be available in the legacy system.
 This can be helpful if you realize partway through that you’ll need to transition more historical data than you initially thought.

-- Minimizes customer impact – Your clients may not even realize you’re doing a software rollout because staff can provide the same service level with access to legacy and new systems.
+- Minimizes customer impact – Your clients may not even realize you’re doing a software rollout, since staff can maintain the same service level with access to both legacy and new systems.

 Phased Deployment Cons: